 Total Amount Spent Amount Un-Spent (Rs.
 In Lakhs)

-for the financial year - ,
+for the financial year

 Total Amount transferred to Amount transferred to any fund specified under

 Unspent CSR Account as per Schedule VII as per second proviso to

 Section 135 (6) Section 135 (5)

-Amount Date of Name of the Amount Date of
+Amount Amount Date of Amount Date of

 Transfer Fund Transfer

 N.A.
 N.A.
 N.A.
 N.A.
 N.A.